AI 101 – How Does Artificial Intelligence Work?

 Unsupervised learning involves training a computer program without providing any labels or markings to the data.
 The aim is to enable the program to find (learn) patterns and relationships on its own.

-It does this by reading millions of pieces of information and grouping them into categories based on their characteristics or patterns, then making decisions on what the new entity is by matching it up to one of the categories it created.
+It does this by reading millions of pieces of information and grouping them into categories based on their characteristics or patterns, then making decisions on what the new entity is by matching it up to one of those categories.

-In other words, it finds matching patterns from the groups in the dataset completely on its own and then labels them without human intervention.
+In other words, it matches patterns of the unknown data to the groups it created and then labels them without human intervention.
 This is called clustering.

 Anomaly detection is the task of identifying data points that are unusual or different from the rest of the data.
 This can be useful for tasks such as fraud detection and quality control.